9999years/-wrap/readme.md

 # #wrap

-[#wrap] is a Chrome extension to inline Tumblr tags.
-Newly on GitHub!
+[#wrap], which you can pronounce “hash wrap” or something else if youd prefer, is a Chrome extension to inline Tumblr tags.

+Weight, uncompressed: 3.06kb, mostly icons.
+175 bytes of CSS.

 AGPLv3 Licensed.